Logo - CHF Canada

 • First Atlantic Summit held in Dartmouth, NS, bringing together members and stakeholders from across the region for education and networking.

-• The NS Diversity Scholarship is being expanded in 2020 to become the Atlantic Region Diversity Scholarship, which will allow students from all four provinces to apply.
+• The NS Diversity Scholarship expanded in 2020 to become the Atlantic Region Diversity Scholarship, which will allow students from all four provinces to apply.

 Atlantic co-operators at the Vision Summit